strangerstudios/pmpro-pods/readme.txt

 13. Use Pods Blocks to display PMPro information in new ways

 == Changelog ==
+= 1.0.4 - 2024-10-18 =
+* FEATURE: Now updating the plugin from paidmembershipspro.com.

 = 1.0.3 - 2023-10-06 =
 * ENHANCEMENT: Added support for the "Add Member From Admin" Add On.
 Show fields that are shown at checkout on the Add Member page.
 * ENHANCEMENT: Improved accessibility for screen readers.